Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Chaos

+We now give a relatively simple example with $m=3$, based on a reluctance to add one's second-preferred candidate unless it seems likely to improve the outcome, and we observe that a complicated dynamics emerges.
+The take-away is that \begin{important} Even simple CS Polling Dynamics can exhibit a chaotic behavior, where the sequence of winners is impossible to predict reliably from the observation of arbitrarily many of its first terms. \end{important} By looking at the influence of a small number of core parameters of the model, we shall see that chaos is neither universal nor restricted to exceptional parameters.

+\paragraph*{A simple continuous CS Polling Dynamics} We consider the four-types preference profile used in the proof of Theorem \ref{t:example2}:

-(recall that $a$ is a Condorcet winner and $c$ a consensual loser).
-As above, the corresponding sets of admissible ballots makes $\mathscr{S}$ a square with coordinates $(x,z)$ where $x$, $z$ are the proportions of voters of type $X$ , $Z$ respectively that ``cooperate'' by voting $\{a,b\}$.
+for which $a$ is a Condorcet winner and $c$ an absolute majority loser.
+As above, the corresponding sets of admissible ballots makes $\mathcal{P}$ a square with coordinates $(x,z)$ where $x$, $z$ are the proportions of voters of type $X$ , $Z$ respectively voting $\{a,b\}$.
+This choice of ballot can be seen either as a form of cooperation between the two types of voters, or as the result of risk aversion (which are complementary views, not opposed ones).

-We recall an outcome is a triple $o=(V_a,V_b,V_c)$, and we choose here the following generalized strategies (where we do not use the possibility of dependency on $s^\Omega$ $=x$ or $z$):
+An outcome is a triple $r=(r_a,r_b,r_c)\in[0,1]^3$ giving the shares of votes obtained by each candidate, and we choose the following CS heuristics (here the resulting distribution of ballots does not depend upon the value $x$ or $z$ in $\Delta(\mathcal{B}_i)$ that is by definition part of their argument):

-where $C$, $S$ will be defined below, to be interpreted as follows: \begin{itemize} \item $S$ is a ``safety function'', quantifying how unlikely it seems that cooperating would be useful to counter a threat by $c$ (notice how $V_a, V_b$ are exchanged in $g_X$, to take into account the preferences of this type). $S$ will be in particular very small when both $c$ is expected winner or close to be expected winner, \emph{and} collaborating has a good chance to prevent her to win, \item $C$ is a ``collaboration function'', translating a level of safety into a proportion of collaborations (high safety resulting in low collaboration). \end{itemize} We take here a very simple safety function:
+where $C_Z$, $C_X$, $S$ will be defined below, to be interpreted as follows: \begin{itemize} \item $S$ is a ``safety function'', quantifying how unlikely it seems that cooperating would be useful to counter a threat by $c$ (notice how $r_a, r_b$ are exchanged in $\sigma_X$, to take into account the preferences of this type). $S$ will be in particular very small when both $c$ is expected winner or close to be expected winner, \emph{and} collaborating has a good chance to prevent her to win, \item $C$ is a ``collaboration function'', translating a level of safety into a proportion of collaborations (high safety resulting in low collaboration). \end{itemize} We take here a very simple safety function: